 Outdoor Bike Storage and Transport Bike Cover

-- QUALITY YOU CAN TRUST! - This strong diamond ripstop waterproof material will offer constant protection for your bikes on all your outdoor journeys.
+- QUALITY YOU CAN TRUST! - This very strong diamond 300D ripstop waterproof Oxford fabric material will offer constant protection for your bikes on all your outdoor journeys.
+The fabric is made with double stitching and heat sealed seams delivering the best in class protection available for a Bike Cover.
 SUITABLE FOR PLATFORM-STYLE HITCH BIKE RACKS ON CARS AND RVs.
+MADE FOR TRAVEL USE.

 This cover from Team Obsidian will be of particular interest to anyone with a platform bike rack, as it is specifically designed to be used with one.